 Despite our transitory times, the congregation continued to be active in several justice and community issues and events, adult education, youth and children religious exploration, innovative music programs, and fellowship.

 While all this was going on, our minister, the Reverend Ron Phares, accepted a call to a new congregation in Canada in 2018.
-After a successful search process, we invited the Reverend Samantha Wilson to serve as our Interim Minister.
-She agreed to support us for three years.
+After a successful search process, we invited the Reverend Doctor Samantha Wilson to serve as our Interim Minister.
+She agreed to support us for three years, 2019-2022.

-Then the Covid-19 pandemic came to Tucson as it did to every corner of the world.
-And our blessed community continued strong.
+COVID-19 pandemic came to Tucson as it did to every corner of the world and our blessed community continued to be strong.
 We held our last in-person service on March 16, 2020, and went online.
 Our services became a collaboration of the Baja 4 UU congregations and appear on YouTube each Sunday.
 We organized our “coffee hour” to be held virtually every Sunday via Zoom, meeting together and in small discussion groups—just like around the tables after services.
-Our Board continues to meet each month by Zoom as do our members for their committee meetings: Welcomers, Membership, Communications, Pastoral Care, Justice Coordinating, and others.
+Our Board continued to meet each month by Zoom as do our members for their committee meetings: Welcomers, Membership, Communications, Pastoral Care, Justice Coordinating, and others.
 Social groups also continue, such as two book groups and Caring Hearts groups, formed to help get us through the time of separation.
-New members have joined our congregation since we began meeting remotely.
-Although we have never met them in person, we welcome them to all our virtual activities.